 1. Share an example of how has The Greatest Journey (TGJ) has been used to change someone’s life?

 Gideon Libondwa, age five, lives with his grandparents in a town called Tsumeb in Northern Namibia, Africa, while his parents live in another town due to work commitments.
 Because of his bad behavior, Gideon was expelled from several kindergartens, and he literally moved from one kindergarten to another.
 His biggest problem was bullying other kids, and he might even beat up ten children per day.
 This made his parents and grandparents feel hopeless.
 It was after joining Gifted Kids Kindergarten in Tsumeb in 2014 that his life changed for good.
-This was where he met Ms Toneth Gases, who started teaching him The Greatest Journey (TGJ).
-He stopped beating other children, and even when beaten by others, Gideon would report it to his teacher rather than taking revenge.
+This was where he met Ms. Toneth Gases, who started teaching him The Greatest Journey (TGJ).
+He stopped beating other children, and when beaten by others, Gideon reported it to his teacher rather than take revenge.

-A recent survey done in a primary school in Windhoek, Namibia, revealed that 61% of the children indicated that they have been bullied.
-Bullying leads to further problems, such as school drop outs, suicides, etc., and this reality has prompted the government of Namibia to act.
+A recent survey in a primary school in Windhoek, Namibia, revealed that 61% of the children indicated having been bullied.
+Bullying leads to further problems, such as school dropouts, suicides, etc., and this reality has prompted the government of Namibia to act.
 According to a newspaper in Namibia, The Ministry of Education, Arts, and Culture, with assistance from UNICEF, the European Union, and the Namibia Institute of Democracy (NID), officially launched their anti-bullying campaign called “Stop Bullying, Start Caring.”
 We believe that Gideon’s story is a true example of how we, through the TGJ, can play a key role in addressing and solving this problem in our nation.

 The greatest impact we had since the start of TGJ in Namibia is the confidence it brought to children’s Sunday school teachers, as well as the way it involves children in a lesson.
 Gone are the days when teachers struggled to prepare and present a lesson in order to interact with children.
 TGJ is a powerful tool, a constant reminder of what Christ has done.
 Every time the children see the book they think about their relationship with God.